smalik200/myUMBCfinal/README.md

 ### Getting Recommendations
 - Go to Recommendations page.
 - Enter interests or concerns.
 - View the generated personalized report.
--Last updated for DockerHub deployment.
+Last updated for DockerHub deployment.